averyrijos/logic/Theorems/Theorem: Λ-Invariance Convergence Theorem.md

 **Given:**

 1. $D_i = \frac{|I(\Lambda_i)|}{|S_i|}$ — invariance density.

-    *English translation:*
-    Invariance density is the number of invariants divided by the number of states.

 2. Morphisms in $\Phi_i$ can preserve, degrade, or transform invariants but cannot create *entirely new* invariants without one of the two mechanisms above.
 3. $\Lambda$-Invariance Axiom guarantees invariants are preserved under all admissible morphisms, but not that new ones emerge without cause.